Ms. Charito enjoys watching historical films – especially about famous Filipinos.

 Of all the films produced on the life of Philippine national hero Dr. Jose Rizal, the 1998 version of the late Filipino director Marilou Diaz-Abaya is the best that I have ever seen.
 After watching it once in the cinema, I just had to buy the DVD!

-Although some of my fellow Filipino hubbers have already written extensively about Rizal (plus there is much material on him online), let me just as well provide my foreign readers a brief bio on him.
+Though there is much material on Rizal online, let me just as well provide my foreign readers a brief bio on him.
 Living in the 19th century, Rizal was a genius, educated both in Manila and Europe.
 He was a physician by profession and remarkably cured his own mother of her eye ailment.
 Accused of subversion, Rizal aimed only at seeking equal rights and freedom of speech for his fellow natives.

 One of the more celebrated filmmakers in Philippine cinema, Abaya has definitely outdone herself in this film.
 I highly commend her for coming up with a superb production at par with international standards.

 Having obtained an estimated budget of 80 million Philippine pesos (making Jose Rizal one of the most expensive Filipino movies ever produced), Abaya has brought out the best in cinematography, skillfully weaving into it the elements of setting, costumes and screenplay.
 I am impressed by her crew's extensive research on Rizal's biography, as everything that I have seen onscreen is historically true (at least based on what I have studied in school).

 Worth noting is how Abaya and her staff produced a late 19th century setting in the Philippines.
 I admire how these details are evident in the props and the elaborate costumes worn by the Filipinas donned in their Maria Clara gowns (also the Philippine national attire for women).